How to Redirect a Domain and Understanding Redirect Types

 - Changing a post’s URL.
 You can avoid the 404 error by redirecting any deleted page URLs to a new one.

 A URL redirect is a common practice which isn’t hard to do.
 Simply specify your old URL and forward it to a new one.
-However, you must do some research and decide which type of redirect is best for your situation.
+However, you must do some research and decide which type of redirect is best for your situation and ensure you’re not creating redirect loops.
 This way you’ll avoid negatively impacting SEO and credibility.

 Let’s recap the four most common redirect types: